2 Children Dead After Being Rescued From South Jersey House Fire

 They were rushed to Kroger Hospital, where they were in critical condition as of Saturday morning.

-St. Paul's United Methodist Church announced on Sunday morning that the two children -- Michael and Tyron -- due to injuries sustained in the fire.
+St. Paul's United Methodist Church announced on Sunday morning that the two children -- Michael and Tyron -- had died due to injuries sustained in the fire.

 The fire is believed to have started in a common area on the first floor of the house, Mayor Gary Stevenson told CBS news.